ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 # ACE Groupcomm Error Identifiers {#error-types}

-This specification defines a number of values that the KDC can include as error identifiers, in the 'error' field of an error reponse with Content-Format application/ace-groupcomm+cbor.
+This specification defines a number of values that the KDC can include as error identifiers, in the 'error' field of an error response with Content-Format application/ace-groupcomm+cbor.

  Value        | Description |
 --------------|-------------|